 After seeing the results from this tiny test, I realized that brand name might be a big factor when it comes to choosing a peanut butter.
 In a 2016 study, a whopping 112 million people reported Jif was the brand of peanut butter they’d eaten in the last 30 days.
 (Comparatively, 81 million reported they had Skippy and only 45 million said they ate Peter Pan.)
 Though Jif seems popular among the masses, it didn’t rank up to our taste tester’s standards.
 Next time I go to the store, I’ll think twice before grabbing my usual brand.

 Price had an almost inverse relation to flavor

 When it came to our final tallies, it seemed as though the cheaper the peanut butter was, the better.
 Santa Cruz was our most expensive pick, sometimes pricing out at as much as $1.06 per ounce (though prices vary a lot depending on your source), while our favorite, Peter Pan, can be purchased for as little as $0.18 per ounce.
 That’s a huge savings!

 Better taste may not be better for your diet

 Though the budget-friendly, better-tasting peanut butters ranked higher on our scorecards, it’s worth noting that the most likely reason is that the spreads are filled with some not-so-healthy ingredients.
-Think: hydrogenated vegetable oils (liquid fats) and extra sugar.
+Think: hydrogenated vegetable oils (liquid fats) and extra sugar (one of our staffers got rid of her sugar cravings with the Whole30).
 But don’t let this scare you off the stuff.
 As with most delicious things in life, we recommend consuming chunky peanut butter in moderation.